openethereum/js-libs/packages/electron/src/README.md

 Control the Parity Ethereum client from electron.

+## Description

-With this libray, you will be able, from Electron, to:
+With this library, you will be able, from Electron, to:

 - download Parity Ethereum locally in Electron's user data folder.
 - run/stop/check if Parity Ethereum is running.